youamar/access_control/README.md

 To build this project, make sure you have Java Development Kit (JDK) installed on your system.
 Then, follow the steps below:
-- Open a terminal and navigate to the root of the project directory.
+- Open two terminals and navigate to the root of the project directory.
-- Compile all the Java files by running the following command:
+- Compile all the Java files by running the following command in one of them :
 ```
 javac sec/client/*.java sec/common/*.java sec/server/*.java
 ```